javierbrea/eslint-plugin-boundaries/docs/guides/how-to-migrate-from-v1-to-v2.md

 Another important change introduced was the usage of `eslint-module-utils/resolve` module to resolve the paths of the `imports` in v2.x.
 This change made the plugin very much solid and customizable for any type of project, but it forced to remove the `boundaries/alias` setting that was present in v1.x.

-Then, taking into account that v1.x configurations has to be modified before upgrading to v2.x anyway, the rules were also renamed to give them more understable names.
+Then, since v1.x configurations must be updated prior to upgrading to v2.x, the rules were also renamed to provide clearer and more descriptive names.

 - Removed `boundaries/alias` setting. `import/resolver` has to be used instead
 - Renamed `allowed-types` rule into `element-types` (now it can be used to allow/disallow).
 Changed the format of rule options